 Utility stocks also tend to hold up better in falling markets, since investors are usually in less of a rush to sell their lower-risk investments when the broader environment turns sour.
-While utility stocks are more risky, than most asset classes within the bond market, they are generally seen as being lower risk compare to the overall stock market.
+While utility stocks are riskier than most asset classes within the bond market, they are generally seen as being lower risk compared to the overall stock market.

 High Dividends, But Limited Room for Capital Appreciation